larts85/shopping-list/README.md

-# Home Logistics
+# Shopping List

-A Next.js web application for managing household shopping logistics using Google Drive and Google Sheets as a backend database.
+A Next.js web application for managing shopping lists using Google Drive and Google Sheets as a backend database.

 ## 🎯 Features